 One of the goals of Believers in Yahushua Messiah [Jesus Christ] is to show Biblical love to others.

 But showing Biblical love to others can be difficult at times.

-Love, which is like a jewel because it many facets.
+Love is like a jewel because it has many facets.
 One of these facets is patience.

 In 1Corinthians 13 [The “Love Chapter” of the Bible] we are told:

 “Love is patient and kind; love does not envy or boast; love is not arrogant” (1Corithians 13:4).

 To love someone is to behave with patience.
 This is one way we show Biblical love to others.

 Patience is waiting with an expectation in our heart for God’s goodness.

 Patience is waiting to the end.

 Patience waits by continuing to persistently plant another seed each day.

-A farmer waits as the seeds lie buried in the soil — seeds that are unseen, and appearing as though dead.
-So also LOVE patiently waits.
+A farmer waits as the seeds lie buried in the soil.
+The seeds are unseen and seem as though dead.

 Behold, the farmer waits for the precious fruit of the earth, being patient over it, until it receives the early and late rain.
 (James 5:7b)

 The farmer waits silently for the precious fruit of the earth.
 Every seed he plants is hidden and buried.
 But the farmer’s eyes are focused on the unseen realm.
 He looks not at the bare soil where the seed was just planted.
 His eyes are looking toward the harvest.

 So also, LOVE patiently waits with expectation for fruitfulness.
 So it is with you and me.